EduardHermann/EduardHermann/README.md

 # Welcome to my Github profile👋
-## here is something interesting about me🤣:
+## Here is something interesting about me🤣:

 - 🔭 I’m currently working on a basic algorithm visualization program 🔭
 - 🌱 I’m currently learning Java 🌱